AsynchronousAI/cobalt/README.md

 ## TODO:
 - FFI
 - Copyright
-- Struct like in C
 - Batchfiles
 - Args, etc std library written in Lxx
-- Enum like in C
 - Types like in C (might have to implement new function alongside)
 - - Types can be defined, but not checked
 - Custom types